topanb11/tic-tac-toe/README.md

 ### Run in a Local Environment

-1. Clone git repo into local folder
+1. Clone git repo into directory

 2. cd into folder<br/>
 `cd tic-tac-toe`